By train

 As you travel into Scotland look out for scenic driving routes that include plenty of great attractions to stop off at.

-Find more driving routes in Scotland
+Find more about driving in Scotland

 Plan ahead - think about your route planning and get live traffic updates.